Osteoporosis Signs And Symptoms

 3. Unintended Stooping

 At first, stooping might not seem like much of a problem, but it can quickly become an issue.
-In severe cases, stooping can result in difficulty breathing, back and neck pain.
+In serious cases, you could experience back pain and neck pain or difficulty breathing.

 Often, it takes someone else to notice that you’re stooping.
 If someone points out the fact that you’re slouching over or have a curved back, you should know that osteoporosis could be the cause.